timboudreau/avatar/README.md

 ======

 This project is simply a convenient way to build all of [AvatarJS](https://avatar-js.java.net/) - the build process is fairly complex and tedious, and it all *could* be automated.
 This project does that.

+AvatarJS is a Java implementation of [NodeJS](http://nodejs.org).
+This project just makes that easier to install.

 ### What It Does